Damian M. Lyons

 Laboratory as well as Director of the CS doctoral program.
 He has served as Fordham's interim Chief Research Officer/Associate

-Vice-President for Academic Affairs and as Department Chair.
+Vice-President for Academic Affairs and as Computer and Information Sciences Department Chair.

 Dr. Lyons has